-- 5.1 Be a registered member of USIB. - 5.2 Registered or have been accepted by an eligible post-secondary institution pursuing either a Certificate, University College Entry Program, Diploma or Degree. - Eligible post-secondary institutions are degree, diploma, or certificate granting institutions which are: - Recognized by a province or territory (in Canada or abroad); or - Educational institutions recognized to deliver post-secondary programs by arrangement within an eligible post-secondary institution. - Before applying to a post-secondary institution, the student should check with the Upper Similkameen Education Department to determine if the institution is eligible according with the National Guidelines. - 5.3 The grade 12 or equivalent requirement applies to the student's program of study, not the student.
+- 5.2 Registered or have been accepted by an eligible post-secondary institution pursuing either a Certificate, University College Entry Program, Diploma or Degree. - Eligible post-secondary institutions are degree, diploma, or certificate granting institutions which are: - Recognized by a province or territory (in Canada or abroad); or - Educational institutions recognized to deliver post-secondary programs by arrangement within an eligible post-secondary institution. - Before applying to a post-secondary institution, the student should check with the Upper Similkameen Education Department to determine if the institution is eligible according with the National Guidelines. - 5.3 The grade 12 or equivalent requirement applies to the student's program of study, not the student.
 The program must also be delivered by an eligible institution.